iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 30 7955
 nc_015248 AGAATATATAAAAAATTATAT
 ```
 Solution #4: BINGAMMA is designed for protein alignments, for DNA use GTRCATX.
-Also commented in the [RAxML hands-on session](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html), in the "Step 3: Getting started"
+Also commented in the [RAxML hands-on session](https://cme.h-its.org/exelixis/web/software/raxml/hands_on.html), in the "Step 3: Getting started".

+##### What is T1, T2, T3 ...
+Tn?
+Is a suffix not to overwrite the RAXMl results if run different experiments.

+##### How to include the partitions?
+1. Save the partitions obtained for RAXMl from the previous PF2 analysis in a simple text file (e.g. partitions.txt).
+You will include (1) the .phy file and (2) the .txt partition file in the command line.
+2. Go to "Step 6: Partitioned Analysis" and continue with the analysis.

 ## Bayesian Analysis - BEAST